PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

          cd PTH2R_Tutorial

 Into this directory, download all the `required tutorial files <https://github.com/PSDI-UK/aiida-gromacs/tree/master/examples/PTH2R_coarse-grained_files/gromacs>`__, including the "toppar" directory.
-A python script is needed to build the coarse-grained system, `download this <https://github.com/PSDI-UK/aiida-gromacs/blob/master/examples/PTH2R_coarse-grained_files/insane/insane_custom.py>`__ into the folder also.
+A python script is needed to build the coarse-grained system, `download this <https://github.com/PSDI-UK/aiida-gromacs/blob/master/examples/PTH2R_coarse-grained_files/insane/insane_custom.py>`__ into the directory also.

 Software and environment requirements
 -------------------------------------